-The BEST vegan banoffee pie with an easy graham cracker crust and no date caramel.
+The BEST vegan banoffee pie with an easy graham cracker crust and caramel without dates.
 An absolute taste explosion!

 This banoffee pie is one of the best vegan desserts you will ever make!
 It's exploding with lots of flavours and textures and is: